EncounterMuseum/encounter-museum/traditions/aboriginal.md

 ---
-title: White sage
+title: White Sage
 images: ["abo.whitesage.jpg"]
-origin: North America
+origin: North
-size:
+size: 3.5 inches / 9 cm.
 ---
 White sage is one of the four medicines of Native Spirituality.
 Smoke from white sage has a sweet aroma and is considered particularly powerful in removing negativity.
 The other three medicines are sweetgrass, cedar, and tobacco.
 The sprigs of white sage displayed here were gifted to Encounter by a student in appreciation for a teaching session.